Our Review Process

 Diabetes is a condition that has affected hundreds of people worldwide.
 It is a hot topic , especially with people becoming conscious about their diet choices and lifestyle.
 Blood glucose levels and glycemic indices were once jargon, but people have become picky about eating healthy.
 There is awareness in the air and people who never debated over their traditional meals and are being sceptical about it.

 Dosa has been the comfort food of Indian households forever.
 But recently, with the increased awareness regarding it being a major carbohydrate with comparatively less amount of protein and fibre they have started to wonder if dosa is healthy for people with diabetes for consumption.
 This article discusses the nutrition facts about dosa and healthy alternatives to regular dosa.
 Read it till the end and discover how dosa is good for diabetes.
+Know more about south indian diabetic diet chart.

 Table of Contents